 No.70 "The Mozart of Football" Matthias Sindelar.

 Arguably Austria's greatest ever player, with a nickname to match, given because of his elegant style and beautiful dribbling.
 He was also known as "Der Papierene" (The Paper Man) because of his slight frame.

 Affectionate tag given to the Argentine striker in the 90s after comparisons to fellow free-scoring countryman from the 80s - Jorge Valdano.

 No.72 "Canhotinha de Ouro" (Golden Left Foot) Gérson.

 A nickname that does exactly what it says on the tin for the great Brazilian midfielder.

-West Ham’s hard-tackling right back, who was famed for powering in unstoppable penalties, was named after the toy manufacturer - who’s toy trucks were famously marketed as indestructible.
+West Ham United's hard-tackling right back, one of football's greatest penalty takers who was famous for powering in his unstoppable shots from the 12 yard mark, was named after the toy manufacturer - who's toy trucks were famously marketed as indestructible.

 Got the tag at Rot-Weiss Essen in the 70s thanks to his mighty heading prowess.
 At Hamburger SV he formed a deadly partnership with right-back Mani Kaltz, powering home his crosses time & again.?

 No one seems quite sure where the Batman tag came from, but the brilliant little Italian forward had a tattoo to match it.